-A member of the Committee also spoke with a wildlife specialist from the Forest Preserve District of Cook County.
-The specialist noted Thatcher Woods has three principal issues: it is overstocked with trees (too many trees per acre); an encroachment of invasive plants (buckthorn/honeysuckle); and more deer than the forest can support.
-The first two issues can be addressed by thinning, brush removal, and controlled burning.
-Such management would then support a flush of vegetation, were it not for the disproportionately high deer density.
+A member of the Committee also spoke to Christopher Anchor, the Senior Wildlife Biologist for the Forest Preserve District of Cook County.
+Mr. Anchor spoke generally about the conditions in the Thatcher Woods Complex 1.
+He noted that the Thatcher Woods Complex area has three principal issues: it is overstocked with trees (too many trees per acre); an encroachment of invasive plants (buckthorn/honeysuckle); and more deer than the forest can support.